Agast0/MovieCatalog/server/README.md

 - **Validation:** Input validation is applied to ensure that only valid and properly formatted data is accepted by the backend.

-## Getting Started

-Follow the steps below to set up and run the Movie Catalog Backend:

 ### Prerequisites

 1. **Java Development Kit (JDK):** Make sure you have JDK installed on your machine.
 You can download it from [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html) or use [OpenJDK](https://openjdk.java.net/).